-BIO21 To avoid violating the Migratory Bird Treaty Act or Fish and Game Code S 3503, a qualified ornithologist shall survey the construction site(s) two weeks prior to initiation of site disturbance to identify any nests of birds that would be directly or indirectly affected by the construction activities.
-Bird nesting typically occurs from February through August.
+BIO23A To avoid violating the Migratory Bird Treaty Act or Fish and Game Code S 3503, a qualified ornithologist shall survey the construction site(s) two weeks prior to initiation of site disturbance to identify any nests of birds that would be directly or indirectly affected by the construction activities.
+Bird nesting typically occurs between 1 February and 30 June.
 Some bird species nest outside this period.
 If active nests that would be directly impacted by construction activities are found, protection/no work zones at 100 to 300 feet shall be established for appropriate periods to avoid impacting them.
 Onsite nests shall be avoided until vacated.
 Occupied nests adjacent to the construction site(s) may need to be avoided for short durations to ensure nesting success.
 Any nest permanently vacated for the season need not be protected.